sonishsivarajkumar/PyCTAKES/CONTRIBUTING.md

-# Contributing to PyCTAKES
+# Contributing to pyCTAKES

-We welcome contributions to PyCTAKES!
+We welcome contributions to pyCTAKES!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct